InOutsourceDNA/qlik-python-project/README.md

 ## PREPARE YOUR PROJECT DIRECTORY
 1. Open a command prompt
-2. Make a new project folder called DefendantMatch, where all of our projects will live that leverage the DefendantMatch virtual environment that we’ve created.
+2. Make a new project folder called DefendantMatch, where all of our projects will live that leverage the DefendantMatch environment that we’ve created.
 Let’s place it under ‘C:\python’.
-3. We now want to leverage our virtual environment.
+3. We now want to leverage our environment.
 If you are not already in your environment, enter it by executing:

 ```shell
 $ workon DefendantMatch